 In this chapter we learn how to use the Python API for the PlutoSDR.

 Setting up VM¶

-While the Python code provided in this textbook should work under Windows, Mac, and Linux, the install instructions below are specific to Ubuntu 18, so if you are having trouble getting the software set up using Analog Device’s instructions on your OS, I would recommend just installing an Ubuntu 18 VM and trying the instructions below.
+While the Python code provided in this textbook should work under Windows, Mac, and Linux, the install instructions below are specific to Ubuntu 18.
+If you have trouble installing the software on your OS following the instructions provided by Analog Devices, I recommend installing an Ubuntu 18 VM and trying the instructions below.

-- Create new VM.
-For memory size, I recommend 50% of your computer’s RAM
+- Create a new VM.
+For memory size, I recommend using 50% of your computer’s RAM.

-- Create virtual hard disk, choose VDI, and dynamically allocate size.
-15 GB should be enough, if you want to be really safe you can use more
+- Create the virtual hard disk, choose VDI, and dynamically allocate size.
+15 GB should be enough.
+If you want to be really safe you can use more.

 - Download Ubuntu 18 Desktop .iso- http://releases.ubuntu.com/18.04/

-- Start the VM, it will ask you for installation media, choose the Ubuntu 18 desktop .iso file.
-Choose “install ubuntu”, use default options, it will pop up warning you about the changes you are about to make, hit continue.
-Choose name/password and then wait for it to finish.
-After finishing it will restart, but power off the VM after the restart.
+- Start the VM.
+It will ask you for installation media.
+Choose the Ubuntu 18 desktop .iso file.
+Choose “install ubuntu”, use default options, and a pop up will warn you about the changes you are about to make.
+Hit continue.
+Choose name/password and then wait for the VM to finish initializing.
+After finishing the VM will restart, but you should power off the VM after the restart.

-- I recommend installing VM guest additions- within the VM go to Devices > Insert Guest Additions CD > hit run when a box pops up.
-Follow instructions.
-Restart VM.
-The shared clipboard can be enabled through Devices > Shared Clipboard > Bidirectional
+- I recommend installing VM guest additions.
+Within the VM go to Devices > Insert Guest Additions CD > hit run when a box pops up.
+Follow the instructions.
+Restart the VM.
+The shared clipboard can be enabled through Devices > Shared Clipboard > Bidirectional.

 - If running OSX, within OSX, not the VM, in system preferences, enable “kernel extensions”.
 Then install HoRNDIS (you may need to reboot after).